allamaprabhuani/akantu2/joss/paper.md

 ---
-title: 'Akantu: a finite-element library for contact an fracture simulations'
+title: 'Akantu: an HPC finite-element library for contact and fracture simulations'
 tags:
   - C++
   - python